VishnuPriya-Kannappareddygari/quiz_application/README.md

 ## Future Enhancements

-- 🔐 Add user authentication with Spring Security
+-  Add user authentication with Spring Security
-- 💾 Switch to a production-ready database like PostgreSQL or MySQL
-- 🎨 Build a frontend using React or Angular
+-  Build a frontend using React or Angular
-- 📈 Add an admin dashboard for analytics
+-  Add an admin dashboard for analytics
-- 🧪 Write unit and integration tests
+-  Write unit and integration tests

 ---